snikch/jquery.mandate/README.md

 In the first replacement this will look for a title tag (t) and if that doesn't exist it will use the name (n). {1} Refers to the first parameter passed to the rule, so if the schema was minlen : [3] then it would replace {1} with 3.

-You can also modify the name values with modifiers, such as u which will uppercase the first letter.
+You can also modify the name values with modifiers after a period, such as u which will uppercase the first letter e.g. {tn.u}.

 Values: t: title, n: name, l:label, r: rel
-Modifiers: u: upper case first letter
+Modifiers: u: upper case first letter, q: wrap in quotes

 More to come in this space.